-A man walks into a teleporter, presses the EXECUTE button, and pauses for thought while the machine scans the physical state of every single molecule in his body.
+A man walks into a teleporter and pauses for thought while it scans the physical state of every single molecule in his body.

 In a few moments, his entire physical being - his brain, heart, blood vessels, cells, genes, and even the contents of his bladder - will be annihilated and instantaneously recreated from new materials in another teleporter on Mars.